ZeroFox

-ZeroFox Holdings, Inc. is a cyber security and reputation management company based in Baltimore, Maryland.
-It provides cloud-based software as a service (SaaS) for organizations to detect potential risks such as phishing, malware, pirated content, or counterfeit products, and also enables companies to submit anonymous "takedown" requests using fake aliases like "James Chistopher".
+ZeroFox Holdings, Inc. is an American external cybersecurity company based in Baltimore, Maryland.
+It provides cloud-based software as a service (SaaS) for organizations to expose and disrupt phishing and fraud campaigns, botnet exposures, credential theft, impersonations, data breaches, and physical threats that target brands, domains, people, and assets.

 History

 ZeroFox was created in 2013 under the name Riskive, but changed to its current name months later.
 The company began as a startup in an 8,000 sq. ft. space inside Betamore - a startup incubator in Baltimore's Federal Hill neighborhood.

 In 2015, ZeroFox raised $27 million in Series B funding.
 By 2016, the company had outgrown its space and moved to an 18,000 sq. ft. space inside a former Pabst Brewing facility in South Baltimore.
 In 2017, ZeroFox raised $40 million in funding led by Redline Capital Management, a European venture firm, and Silver Lake Waterman, a fund that focuses on pre-IPO companies.
 Prior investors New Enterprise Associates, Highland Capital Partners and Core Capital also contributed.
 The investment helped bring ZeroFox's total funding to $88 million.

 ZeroFox partners with other software organizations such as IBM, Hootsuite, Splunk, ThreatQuotient, and others to visualize, analyze, and predict cyber security threats to respond quickly to reduce the impact of incidents.
+ZeroFox partners with Google Cloud to warn users against phishing domains.

 In 2020, ZeroFox closed a new $74 million round of financing led by Intel Capital.
 This funding round was one of the largest a Maryland cyber firm has landed in recent years.
 This brings ZeroFox's backing to $162 million to date.

-In May 2022, the fraud-tracking website Hucksters.net reported that takedownreporting.com, an anonymous website that had been generating hundreds of fraudulent "takedown" requests under the guise of U.S. trademark laws, is in fact owned by ZeroFox and being used by their corporate clients to delete unflattering web pages from the internet.

-The company went public on August 4, 2022 through a $1.4B SPAC deal.
+The company went public on August 4, 2022, through a $1.4B SPAC deal.
 In the deal, ZeroFox also acquired ID Experts Holdings, Inc. (“IDX”).
-The combined company is now called ZeroFox Holdings, Inc. and trades on the Nasdaq Stock Market under the ticker symbol “ZFOX” for its common stock and “ZFOXW” for its publicly traded warrants.
+The combined company was then called ZeroFox Holdings, Inc. and traded on the Nasdaq Stock Market under the ticker symbol “ZFOX” for its common stock and “ZFOXW” for its publicly traded warrants.

-ZeroFox has satellite offices in Santiago, London, and Bengaluru.
+Purchase

+On February 6, 2024, ZeroFox announced that it had entered into a definitive agreement to be acquired by Haveli Investments, a leading private equity firm focused on enterprise software and cybersecurity.
+Under the terms of the merger agreement, Haveli Investments would acquire ZeroFox in an all-cash transaction at an enterprise value of approximately $350 million.

+On May 13, 2024, it was announced that Haveli Investments had completed the purchase of ZeroFox Holdings.